kovasap/cljs-board-game/README.md

    to evaluate the best strategy for that specific board state.
  - Games should not be too long - players should not feel like they have to keep playing a game for a while that they have already lost.
+ - I want to avoid the mid/late game civ problem of too many things going on.
+   This game should feel like the early game of civ only.

 ## Stuff to Add